fisfog/chatroomc/README.md

 *client*
 - login user list

+## BUGS
+- no user managerment in server
+- user id bug

 ## DROP THIS PIECE OF SHIT
 - too many bugs with design error
 - to rewrite this program is significant for me